krowvin/valheim-hooks-api/README.md

 This was especially useful because I tend to develop on my gaming computer which happens to be Windows.
 Looks like currently ValKey, or specifically the nodejs SDK, does not support Windows.

-To run the dockercompose in dev/watch mode run
+To run the docker compose in dev/watch mode run

 `docker compose watch` from the root of the project

+### Start the local valheim server separately

+`docker compose -f valheim-compose.yml up`

 ### Useful valkey docker commands